|

 Reported at 9 F.3d 282 (3d Cir.
 1993)

-In 1992-1993, we won a jury verdict against a billion dollar Korean petrochemical company represented by Kelly Drye & Warren, arising out of a multimillion dollar chemical trading contract.
+We won a jury verdict against a billion dollar Korean petrochemical company represented by Kelly Drye & Warren, arising out of a multimillion dollar chemical trading contract.
 The trial judge reversed the jury and on appeal, we had the Judge reversed 3-0 by the United States Court of Appeals for the Third Circuit.
 Olefins is now an important and often cited case in the areas of oral modifications to a UCC contract and the interplay of the common law and UCC 2-207.
 After the decision of the Third Circuit, the then managing partner of Kelly Drye retained us to handle all of his personal clients’ litigation.
 That relationship still exists today.

 Isbrandtsen Marine Corp. v.
 Warren George and MPT Shipping